Symmetry-adapted single crystal yield criterion for non-Schmid materials: Conclusions

 \section{Conclusions}

-We have shown that the current form of the effective stress that is used to describe the activity of slip systems in materials that do not obey the Schmid law is not invariant under the symmetry operation $(\mm,\nn) \rightarrow (-\mm,-\nn)$ dictated by crystallography, where $\mm$ is the slip direction and $\nn$ the slip plane normal of the slip system $\alpha$.
-For example, different values of $\tau^{*\alpha}$ are predicted from \refeq{eq:taueff_current} for the $(\bar{1}01)[111]$ system if one makes a choice $\mm=[111]/\sqrt{3}$, $\nn=[\bar{1}01]/\sqrt{2}$, or $-\mm=[\bar{1}\bar{1}\bar{1}]/\sqrt{3}$, $-\nn=[10\bar{1}]/\sqrt{2}$ although both are equivalent conventions describing the same slip system.
-This means that a great care must be exercised when using these criteria to predict the slip activity.
+We have applied Neumann's principle to demonstrate that the single-crystal yield criteria for materials with non-polar structures must be invariant under a simultaneous change of sign of the slip direction ($\m\rightarrow -\m$) and the slip plane normal ($\n\rightarrow -\n$) for all slip systems $\alpha$ determined by the underlying space group.
+This symmetry is satisfied by the criterion proposed by \citet{tresca:1864} but it is violated in all recent generalizations of this model that aim to describe the onset of yielding in materials that do not obey the Schmid law.
+In the latter models, only certain combinations of the pairs $(\m,\n)$ may thus enter the yield criteria, whereas the conjugates $(-\m,-\n)$ are not allowed despite the fact that they are equivalent by symmetry.

-To remove this drawback, we have explored the possibility to derive a general form of the effective stress that satisfies this symmetry.
-The effective stress is written as a sum of power series for each component of the stress tensor.
+To remove this drawback \new{and avoid ambiguity in interpreting the activity of individual slip systems}, we have explored the possibility to derive a general form of the effective stress that satisfies this symmetry.
+The effective stress is written as a sum of power series for each independent component of the stress tensor.
 For simplicity, we retain only the lowest order stress terms that are invariant under the symmetry above.
-This results in a homogeneous effective stress of order two in which the quadratic stresses are associated with shear stresses parallel and perpendicular to the slip direction resolved in the two non-glide planes perpendicular to the slip plane.
-We show that the presence of these quadratic terms can be avoided by introducing an auxiliary system in the zone of the slip direction, as done previously.
-This transformation provides a linear yield criterion that is conceptually similar to that proposed by \citet{qin:92}, but also satisfies the symmetry above.
-The presence of the auxiliary plane leads to generalization of the symmetry condition that involves also the normal of the auxiliary plane.
+This results in a homogeneous effective stress of order two in which the quadratic stresses are associated with shear stresses parallel and perpendicular to the slip direction.
+We show that the presence of these quadratic terms can be avoided by introducing an auxiliary system in the zone of the slip direction, which leads to generalization of the symmetry condition that involves also the normal of the auxiliary plane.
+This transformation provides a linear yield criterion that is conceptually similar to that proposed by \citet{qin:92} but, additionally, satisfies Neumann's principle.